|

 involving the tank?
 A. No. Rules state that all units

-in a stack must be totalled for defense in CAT.
+in a stack must be totaled for defense in CAT.
 Therefore, infantry

 while being transported is ignored.